Team2530/Vision2022/README.md

 - python3-tk
 - python3-numpy

+Python packages:

+- OpenCV (installed via apt, enable global site-packages in venv)
+- Numpy ^
+- imutils
+- flask_compress
+- pupil_apriltags

 Key-based SSH authentication must be set up and default for the remote ODROID

 ## TODOs

 - [x] Automatic selection of correct camera(s) on linux using `v4l2-utils`
 - [x] Network-streamed debug & overlay output from pipeline
-- [ ] Deployment & debug without committing (rsync current unstaged working directory instead of cloning?)
+- [x] Deployment & debug without committing (rsync current unstaged working directory instead of cloning?)
   - Seperate makefile command to push to the remote repo
   - Also need a command to push to all remotes (github and remote bare repo)
-- [ ] Systemd service to run script
+- [x] Systemd service to run script
-  - [ ] Makefile command to print debug output from systemd service (for debugging)
+  - [x] Makefile command to print debug output from systemd service (for debugging)
+- [ ] Proper apriltag library for linux
+- [ ] Network tables data output